Kalamatika: Jurnal Pendidikan Matematika - Author Guidelines

 References should be written in the order of they appear in the text.

 Within the text, cite listed references use APA style, by their author last name and year (e.g., Perbowo (2017)).
-The author(s) must check the accuracy of all cite listed reference, as the Infinity Journal will not be responsible for incorrect in-text reference citations.
+The author(s) must check the accuracy of all cite listed reference, as the journal of Kalamatika will not be responsible for incorrect in-text reference citations.

 Follow the styles shown in the examples below for books, specific chapters in books, and journal articles, respectively (leave one line after every reference):

 Tall, David.
 1991.
 Advanced Mathematical Thinking. ed.
 David Tall.
 Dordrecht: Springer Netherlands.

 O’Brien, P., Revaprasadu, N. (2013).
 Solid-State Materials, Including Ceramics and Minerals.
 In Reedijk, J., Poeppelmeier, K. (eds.), Comprehensive Inorganic Chemistry II, 2nd ed.
 Elsevier.
 The United States. pp.xxii-xxiv.

 Perbowo, K. S., & Pradipta, T. R. (2017).
 Pemetaan Kemampuan Pembuktian Matematis Sebagai Prasyarat Mata Kuliah Analisis Real Mahasiswa Pendidikan Matematika.
 Kalamatika: Jurnal Pendidikan Matematika, 2(1), 81–90.

 References to papers accepted for publication but not yet published should show the journal name, the probable year of publication (if known), and they should state "in press."